-19.11 Sick Leave
+19.12 Sick Leave

-- (a) The Employer agrees to provide each employee with four paid sick days per calendar year.
-The amount of sick leave may not be banked or carried over from one year to the next. - (b) Sick leave will be paid, inclusive of premiums, at the same rate the employee would have earned had they been able to work on the day in question. - (c) Newly eligible employees will be prorated in the first year based on their eligibility date.
+(a) The Employer agrees to provide each employee with five paid sick days per calendar year.

+(b) Sick leave will be paid, at the same rate the employee would have earned had they been able to work on the day in question.

+(c) Newly eligible employees, who have passed probation, will be prorated in the first year based on their eligibility date.

+(d) If not used, employees may carry over a maximum of two sick days from one year to the next.
+At no time shall an employee have more than seven sick days in their bank at one time.
+Unused sick days will not be paid out at any time.